 Fig.~\ref{fig:ska-efficiency-bands} summarizes the required efficiency ranges for SKA-Low and SKA-Mid under 1--5~MW power caps.
-A 2~MW allocation for SKA-Low and SKA-Mid requires tens of GFLOP/s/W, comparable to the average \textit{Green500} systems in November 2025.
+A 2~MW allocation for SKA-Low and SKA-Mid requires tens of GigaFLOP/s per watt (GFLOP/s/W), comparable to the average \textit{Green500} systems in November 2025.
 These typically deliver 30--40~GFLOP/s/W. KAIROS, the current \textit{Green500} leader, reaches 73.28~GFLOP/s/W~\cite{green5002025nov}.
 This is comparable to the most computationally demanding operation case for SKA-Low, under a power cap of 1~MW.
-However, Green500 benchmarking numbers reflect idealised, compute-bound kernels (LINPACK), whereas SKA imaging workloads are overwhelmingly memory- and I/O-limited (gridding, FFTs, deconvolution).
-Even with major algorithmic advances—such as $w$-projection~\cite{cornwell2008noncoplanar}, $w$-stacking~\cite{pratley2019fast}, faceting, and IDG~\cite{van2018image}—radio imaging remains dominated by memory bandwidth, data movement, and irregular access patterns.
+However, Green500 benchmarking numbers reflect idealised, compute-bound kernels measured with LINPACK (the Top500 dense linear-algebra benchmark), whereas SKA imaging workloads---dominated by non-uniform 2D and 3D Fast Fourier Transforms (FFTs)---are in theory memory-limited and in practice I/O-limited.
+Despite major algorithmic advances such as $w$-projection~\cite{cornwell2008noncoplanar}, $w$-stacking~\cite{pratley2019fast}, faceting, and Image Domain Gridding (IDG)~\cite{van2018image}, radio imaging remains dominated by memory bandwidth (FFTs), data movement, and irregular access patterns.

-\textbf{The utilisation gap for imaging software deployments.} On modern CPU and GPUs, imaging pipelines typically sustain only 4--14\,\% of peak floating-point performance \cite{veenboer2020radio}, revealing a fundamental mismatch between imaging workloads and commodity architectures.
-This utilization inefficiency can be appreciated by comparing the required SKA-Low and Mid performance with the pink band in Fig.~\ref{fig:ska-efficiency-bands}.
-Earlier modelling~\cite{broekema2015ska} reported only 10–20\% efficiency for FFT- and gridding-dominated workloads, indicating that \emph{naïvely scaling} existing pipelines to SKA data rates would demand tens of megawatts—far beyond the SDP site power caps.
-This gap has direct implications for both the feasibility and long-term sustainability of the SKA.
-Without substantial improvements in software efficiency and hardware utilisation, meeting SKA’s scientific throughput requirements would necessitate excessive overprovisioning of compute infrastructure and inevitably exceed the power budget.
-The underlying issue is that bandwidth-bound kernels draw significant power even when compute units remain under-utilised, leading to high operational and carbon costs for comparatively little scientific return.
+\textbf{The utilisation gap for imaging software deployments.} On modern CPU and GPUs, imaging pipelines typically sustain only 4--14\,\% of peak floating-point performance \cite{veenboer2020radio}, revealing a fundamental mismatch between imaging workloads and commodity architectures, as also indicated by the pink band in Fig.~\ref{fig:ska-efficiency-bands}.
+Earlier modelling~\cite{broekema2015ska} reported only 10–20\% efficiency for FFT- and gridding-dominated workloads, implying that \emph{naïvely scaling} current pipelines to SKA data rates would require tens of megawatts, well beyond SDP site caps.
+Without major improvements in software efficiency and hardware utilisation, meeting SKA throughput would require substantial over-provisioning and likely exceed the power budget.
+The core issue is that inefficient implementations can draw significant power even when compute units are under-utilised, producing high operational and carbon costs for limited scientific return.

 Closing this gap requires more than incremental optimization of hardware and software tuning.
 It demands holistic co-design across algorithms, data structures, and hardware: \begin{enumerate} \item \textbf{Algorithmic optimisation:} reduce data movement through hierarchical memory reuse, structured sparsity, and compressed visibility formats. \item \textbf{Domain-specific accelerators:} exploit GPUs, FPGAs, custom architectures, and ASICs optimised for imaging hotspots. \item \textbf{Energy-aware orchestration:} use dynamic power scaling and locality-aware scheduling to match data-access patterns. \end{enumerate}